bbcmicrobit/PythonEditor/README.rst

 Or by double-clicking on the ``editor.html`` file from your file manager.

-**IMPORTANT**: When the editor is run from the file system, the "sharing" button is hidden.
+**IMPORTANT LINES**: When the editor is run from the file system, the "sharing" button is hidden.
 Because of security reasons, many local browsers won't allow it to function correctly unless the editor is properly served from a network domain rather than directly from the file system.